cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 "Are you nervous?"

-I tried to answer every time with something like "I'm not nervous, I'm excited" that was very intentional.
-That wasn't over-confidence, that was me trying to not even internalize the idea of being nervous.
+I tried to answer every time with something like "I'm not nervous, I'm excited" which was very intentional.
+That wasn't over-confidence, that was me trying to not even begin to internalize the idea of being nervous.
 I'd been endlessly visualizing giving a successful talk.

-One the first day, I even popped up on the stage in the room I was going to be speaking in and took a picture of what it looked like from the podium.
+On the first day, I even popped up on the stage in the room I was going to be speaking in and took a picture of what it looked like from the podium.
 I would keep referring back to that picture over the next couple of days thinking about what it's going to be like on stage.

-After all of that, I didn't even want to invite the idea of being nervous into my head.

 By the time I got on stage, I was ready to go.
-If anything I was anxious to get to the end to see how the truck email went.
+If anything, I was anxious to get to the end to see how the truck email went.

-Almost by some miracle, I kept the ending under wraps and got to see people react to it the first time in person.
+Almost by some miracle, I kept the ending under wraps and was able to see people react to it for the first time in person.
 That's absolutely something I'll never forget and couldn't think of a better closer.

-After the talk was done and getting to see a room full of people react to it I decided to post a quick tweet with the video on my my back to the conference venue after stashing my bag post lunch.
+After the talk was done and getting to see a room full of people react to it I decided to post a quick tweet with the video on my way back to the conference venue after stashing my bag at the hotel.

 It was viewed over 10,000 times in less than two days.